 You can use the Measurements palette to access many of the commands available through dialog boxes.

 The controls available on this palette change depending on what kind of item is selected in the layout.
-When a text component with corresponding geometry is selected, the Measurements palette lets you format text and see whether the text in the component is overset, is underset, or fits.
+When a text component with corresponding geometry is selected, the Measurements palette displays the following tabs: